ImATechnophile/ImATechnophile/README.md

 Skills: Polyglot developer

 - 🔭 I’m currently working on Developing Microservices.
 Angular for client and Spring Boot for server
-- 🌱 I’m currently learning React and ML
+- 🌱 I’m currently learning React and ML powered UI using TensorFlow.js

 - 😄 Pronouns: ImATechnophile